 John O’Mara Bockris was born in Johannesburg on January 5th, 1923.
+He died on July 7, 2013 at age 90.
 He got the B.Sc. degree in Chemistry at the University of London in 1943 and the PhD. degree at the Imperial College in 1945, investigating the effects of the solvent nature on hydrogen overvoltage.
 In 1953 he was appointed Professor of Physical Chemistry at the University of Pennsylvania.
 In 1972 he moved to the Chair of Physical Chemistry of the Flinders University in South Australia.
 Finally, in 1978 he was appointed Distinguished Professor of Chemistry at the Texas A&M University, College Station, TX, USA.

 The first paper of John O’M. Bockris was published on Nature in 1946, the last one is in press: he authored more than 650 printed works, among which 13 books concerning various topics, such as quantum electrochemistry, surface electrochemistry, electrocrystallization, environmental electrochemistry, and several textbooks which have give a definitely kinetic orientation to the academic electrochemical education during the last 30 years.
 Worthy of mention, in paraticular, are the two volumes worldwide known of the book “Modern Electrochemistry” published in 1970, currently used also at the University of Pavia, the new edition of which has been revised by Professor Bockris some months ago.
 Among other publications promoted by Prof. Bockris, the series “Modern Aspects of Electrochemistry” founded by him in 1954 should be cited (33 volumes published so far) as well as the encyclopaedic ten volumes of the “Comprehensive Treatise of Electrochemistry” published in 1980.